etudurd/K8s2Conjur/README.md

 # <img src="docs/images/logo-placeholder-short.png" alt="Project Logo Placeholder" width="725"/>

-Created by Tudor I. Urdes, cybersecurity expert and author of K8s2Conjur.
-Connect on LinkedIn for insights, updates.
+*Created by [Tudor I. Urdes](https://www.linkedin.com/in/tudorionuturdes/), CyberSecurity SME.
+Connect on [LinkedIn](https://www.linkedin.com/in/tudorionuturdes/) for insights and updates.*

 **K8s2Conjur is a fully automated onboarding framework** that scans Kubernetes or OpenShift workloads and securely integrates both applications and secrets into **CyberArk Conjur Enterprise**.

 K8s2Conjur performs the following steps